About Lawrence B. Morse

 Community and Professional Service

 He was honored by election in 1997 as one of two Delegates from Essex County to the House of Delegates of the Massachusetts Bar Association.
 He served as Town Moderator for the Town of Ipswich and on the Affordable Housing Partnership Committee for the Town of Andover.
 He was co-founder and first President of the Ipswich River Watershed Association.
 He taught business law in the MBA Program at then Salem State College as a visiting professor for several semesters.
-He is Chairman of the Board of Directors and past President of the Harvard Club of Andover, Inc. and serves on the Board of Directors of the North Shore Chamber of Commerce.
+He is legal counsel for, and former Chairman of the Board of Directors and former President of the Harvard Club of Andover, Inc., and serves on the Board of Directors of the North Shore Chamber of Commerce.

 American Bar Association, Massachusetts Bar Association, Essex County Bar Association